On the Meaning of Urban Scaling: Introduction

+However, this interpretation remains deeply problematic.
+First, the study of relations such as Eq.~\ref{eq:scaling} is constrained by data availability: cross-sectional snapshots of systems of cities are common, whereas the availability of time series for individual cities is scarcer.
+This imbalance has encouraged the view that scaling exponents capture a fundamental property of urban systems, even though their connection to the dynamics of individual cities is far from clear~\cite{xu2019crosssectionalurbanscalingfails,pumain2010ergodicity,ribeiro2020relation,bettencourt2020interpretation}.
+Second, the measured exponent is known to depend significantly on how cities are defined and how data are aggregated~\cite{Louf2014,Arcaute2015}.
+Third, several studies have challenged the idea that deviations from unity necessarily reveal nonlinear urban dynamics~\cite{Shalizi2011,Leitao2016,barthelemy2019tomography}.

-Early evidence of this issue was provided in the context of congestion-induced traffic delays \cite{depersin2018global}, where aggregating data across cities and years yields an apparent nonlinear scaling, while individual trajectories display strong path dependence and do not follow a common law.
-Similar conclusions emerge from micro-level analyses of wage data \cite{keuschnigg2019scaling}, where superlinear transversal scaling coexists with heterogeneous longitudinal behaviors across cities.
-More generally, historical path dependence and technological shifts further complicate the interpretation of cross-sectional relations \cite{connor2024frontier,connor2025big}.
+More fundamentally, a key conceptual question remains unresolved: \emph{what does the exponent $\beta$ measured across cities actually mean for an individual city?} An early illustration of this difficulty was provided by the study of congestion-induced traffic delays~\cite{depersin2018global}, where aggregating data across cities and years yields an apparent nonlinear scaling, while individual trajectories display strong path dependence and do not follow any common law.
+Other studies~\cite{ribeiro2020relation,xu2019crosssectionalurbanscalingfails} have also shown that the temporal evolution of individual cities can depart strongly from the behavior suggested by Eq.~\ref{eq:scaling} as the population grows, revealing a clear mismatch between cross-sectional regularities and city-level dynamics.
+Similar conclusions arise from micro-level analyses of wage data~\cite{keuschnigg2019scaling}, where superlinear cross-sectional scaling coexists with highly heterogeneous trajectories across cities.
+More generally, historical path dependence and technological change further complicate the interpretation of relations measured across systems of cities~\cite{connor2024frontier,connor2025big}.
+Pumain~\cite{pumain2010ergodicity} further argued that attributing a dynamical meaning to scaling laws implicitly relies on some form of ergodicity in systems of cities, an assumption that appears difficult to justify empirically.

-These observations highlight a fundamental point: a transversal scaling law does not imply that individual cities follow identical trajectories.
-Conversely, even if each city obeys a well-defined longitudinal relation between $Y$ and $P$, the exponent measured across cities need not coincide with these city-level exponents.
-Instead, as we will show the transversal exponent reflects a statistical aggregate shaped by heterogeneous dynamics, historical trajectories, inter-city correlations and the distribution of city sizes.
+These observations point to a fundamental issue: Eq.~\ref{eq:scaling} does not imply that cities grow in the same way.
+Even when each city follows a well-defined relation between $Y$ and $P$, the exponent measured by comparing many cities does not in general reflect these city-level trajectories.
+Rather, as we show below, it is a statistical quantity shaped by heterogeneous dynamics, historical trajectories, inter-city correlations, and the distribution of city sizes.